admurali/logging-express-mw/README.md

 ### Usage

-In any API functions or other middleware(s) with access to the ***req*** object, we can call logging middleware.
+The logging middleware can be called in any API functions or other middleware(s) with access to the ***req*** object.

-For example if we create a getUser endpoint such as:
+For example, we can create a *getUser* endpoint such as:
 ```
 function getUser(req, res) {
   req.logger.silly('log level - silly');